Saheedatt/Saheedatt/README.md

 - ⚡ I'm fascinated by the human anatomy and enjoy reading in my free time.

 ## Interests
-- Frontend Development: Creating visually appealing web applications with React and JavaScript.
+- Frontend Development: Creating visually appealing web applications with JavaScript.
 - Python: Exploring Python's potential for different projects.
 - Collaboration: Open to collaborating on projects that align with my skills and interests.
 - Open Source: I'm also considering exploring open source contributions.
 While I'm not sure where to start right now, I'm excited to dive into the world of open-source projects and make meaningful contributions.